Glorious Gardens of Great Britain

 Depart Alfriston for Colemore House, an exquisite private garden with woodland walk, arched roses and thatched pavilion.
 Explore the Norman church next door, which dates from the 12th century.

 In the afternoon, visit Upton Grey Manor, a private home with a garden designed by British horticulturist Gertrude Jekyll.
 With a ‘Wild Garden’ and a ‘Formal Garden’, the gardens are considered the most faithfully-restored of Jekyll’s designs.
-Continue on to Salisbury for hotel check-in and dinner.
+Continue on to Salisbury and arrive at the hotel, which was originally built to house draughtsmen working on Salisbury Cathedral.
+Dinner is at the hotel.

 Enjoy a morning at leisure to discover the sights of Salisbury or amble through the famous Salisbury charter markets.